tagohd/mono/LIFOIAGO.md

 	- If the 2nd loop ends with some nice Case death trauma the 3rd one could already be the Case-less one
 		- EZ distinctness
 		- `i mean, my idea was more that luke thinks he can prevent case from dying by using his "precognition", but he fails so many times that eventually he decides the best course of action is to just not bring case along`
+			- > oh yes that still happens, we just dont show it. which i assume was also part of your plan
 	- After the Case-less loop we can go right into the finale
 		- This one could be unlocked by Luke not killing James because I need him for the next point
 - My idea for the ending